-This topic describes how Acquia Cloud, building on Amazon Web Services (AWS) and Drupal, provides a secure environment for your websites.
+This topic describes how Acquia Cloud, building on Amazon Web Services (AWS) and using Drupal, provides a secure environment for your websites.
 It includes the following sections:

 - Acquia Cloud and the shared responsibility model